 Steelhead Fishing The Salmon River In Winter

-Many anglers believe that the winter is the best time to fish for steelhead on the Salmon River.
+Many anglers believe that winter is the best time to fish for steelhead on the Salmon River and there are some benefits to winter steelhead fishing on the Salmon River..

-Winter steelheads are reported to be more accommodating than fall-run steelheads, which are renowned for their aggressive and often violent takes.
+Early winter steelhead can be as aggressive as fall-run steelheads, which are renowned for their aggressive and often violent takes.

 Weather changes directly affect the feeding habits of steelhead and the positions at which they hold in the Salmon River.
 You will likely find the fish in the deeper, calm pools over the winter.